AlexWorx/ALib-Class-Library/docs/pages/alib_mod_files.md

 \I{################################################################################################}
 ## 2.3 Class FileExpressions  ## {#alib_files_tut_fex}
-In case module \alib_expressions is included in the \alibdist, this module exposes class
-\alib{files;FileExpressions}.
-This class implements a \alib{expressions;CompilerPlugin} dedicated to articulate run-time expressions working with \alib{files;FInfo} objects.
+In case module \alib_expressions is included in the \alibbuild, this module \alib_files_nl exposes the \alib{files;FileExpressions} class, which implements a \alib{expressions;CompilerPlugin} that allows articulate run-time expressions working with \alib{files;FInfo} objects.

-The class exposes public inner type \alib{files;FileExpressions::Filter} which implements the
+The class exposes the public inner type \alib{files;FileExpressions::Filter} which implements the
 \b %FFilter interface.
 With construction, the filter accepts a character string containing the filter expression.